facebook/react-native-website/docs/integration-with-android-fragment.md

 You can render your React Native component into a Fragment instead of a full screen React Native Activity.
 The component may be termed a "screen" or "fragment" and it will function in the same manner as an Android fragment, likely containing child components.
 These components can be placed in a `/fragments` folder and the child components used to compose the fragment can be placed in a `/components` folder.

-You will need to implement the ReactApplication interface in your main Application Java class.
-If you have created a new project from Android Studio with a default activity, you will need to create a new class e.g. `MyReactApplication.java`.
+You will need to implement the `ReactApplication` interface in your main Application Java/Kotlin class.
+If you have created a new project from Android Studio with a default activity, you will need to create a new class (e.g. `MyReactApplication.java` or `MyReactApplication.kt`).
 If it is an existing class you can find this main class in your `AndroidManifest.xml` file.
 Under the `<application />` tag you should see a property `android:name` e.g. `android:name=".MyReactApplication"`.
 This value is the class you want to implement and provide the required methods to.

-Ensure your main Application Java class implements ReactApplication:
+Ensure your main Application class implements ReactApplication:

 <Tabs groupId="android-language" defaultValue={constants.defaultAndroidLanguage} values={constants.androidLanguages}>
 <TabItem value="kotlin">